 Unless you have a resource to look to for advice, like a business MSP coaching, your MSP will never grow past this level.
 You will simply be remembered as that really nice IT company that your clients used to use, but outgrew because you did not have the proven systems to become a successful managed services provider.

 So how do the best IT companies in the industry get more clients, close more, serve more clients, and keep more clients than you?
 They do it by following some proven best practices.

 How to soft sell your services?
-Do it by recommending your competition.
+These are things we work on with our MSP coaching but you do it by recommending your competition.
 I know this sounds weird, but when you are starting out, or trying to grow, you will gain credibility by recommending your top competitors to your clients, but since they are talking to you, it gives you a chance to explain how you are different.
 It takes price out of the equation, because your top competitors are probably charging more than you.
 So if your potential client calls your competitors, it will only be to validate pricing.
 I close a ton of deals this way.

 How to keep clients?
 Answer the phone, with a human.
 Your competition is hiding behind a phone system with endless options, and ticketing systems that prevent your clients from accessing the help-desk people they need.
 If you force your clients to interact with you on a basis that allows your employees to lazily prioritize your client’s problems based on what your employees want, instead of your clients need, you will find yourself losing clients.

 Create sticky clients.
 The more services and products that your clients consume from you, the more your services become integrated into their business, then the harder it will become for them to leave your service, and the more patient they will become with the occasional mistake.